• Skip to primary navigation

 • Contact Science Sparks

-These simple ice decorations are very easy to make, look fantastic and provide lots of learning opportunities.
+These simple ice decorations are very easy to make, look fantastic, and provide lots of learning opportunities as children observe water freezing, becoming ice, and then melting back into a liquid.

 Young children will enjoy feeling the ice ( let it melt a little first ) and trying to melt it by dropping warm water on top.
 Droppers or pipettes are good to use for sprinkling water on ice and also help improve fine motor skills.